Dan Scorer, Head of Policy at the learning disability charity Mencap, said:

 “More funding to reduce waiting lists is crucial, but it’s even more important that the people who face the most serious barriers accessing healthcare – like people with a learning disability – are prioritised.

 “Even before COVID, people with a learning disability were twice as likely to die avoidably and died far younger than the general population, and the pandemic has exacerbated the health inequalities facing this often forgotten group.
 Earlier this year Calderdale and Huddersfield Foundation Trust decided to prioritise people with a learning disability for elective treatment after analysis showed they were disproportionately affected by lengthy waits for care - and we strongly urge other trusts to follow their lead.
-This could be done through using the GP Learning Disability Register , something we want to encourage everyone with a learning disability to join.
+This could be done through using the GP Learning Disability Register The learning disability register is a list of people with a learning disability that the doctor’s surgery looks after. , something we want to encourage everyone with a learning disability to join.

 “The pandemic has shown us that health inequalities can no longer be ignored - this crisis is a wake-up call to address the shocking levels of avoidable and premature death that people with a learning disability continue to face.”